mcamper/VanillaJS_WeatherApp/README.md

-This project is broken into parts. index.html was my initial html, css form.html and form.js, I added form and event listeners. form_axios.html and form_axios.js, I added axios and api call for city and temperatures.
+This project is broken into parts. index.html was my initial html, css form.html and form.js, I added form and event listeners.
+MVP form_axios.html and form_axios.js, I added axios and api call for city and temperatures. oneday_forecast.html and js goal is to make functional weather description, humidity and wind speed